stephaniewankowicz/PDB_selection_pipeline/README.md

 The original intent was to select ligand bound and ligand unbound structures however this can be adapted to look for other PDB pairs.

 The pipeline starts with a list of PDB IDs with your specification (type of experiment, resolution, ect).
 This can be obtained from the PDB ().
-This pipeline will also require you to have phenix installed as well as a conda enviornment that contains the following packages:
+This pipeline will also require you to have phenix installed, qFit installed, as well as a conda enviornment that contains the following packages (you can install these packages into the same conda env that qFit sits in):

+os
+sys
+pandas
+Bio.PDB

 Run these scripts in this order: